Maguids/Stable-Diffusion-Gender-Bias-And-Adjective-s-Impact-On-Occupations/README.md

 ├── Dataset_Creation_and_Analysis.ipynb  # Used to make the labelling process and to analyse the results ├── Report_IAS__IA.pd  # The report of the project
 ├── AIS_Individual_Assignment  # The project's assignment
+├── Results.zip  # The 100 generated images with the corresponding TXTs
+├── Results_Extra.zip  # The extra 20 generated images with the corresponding TXTs
 ```

 This course is part of the **<u>first semester</u>** of the **<u>first year</u>** of the **<u>Master's Degree in Artificial Intelligence</u>** at **<u>FEUP</u>** and **<u>FCUP</u>** in the academic year 2025/2026.
 You can find more information about this course at the following link: